Fellows

 Simon Warren

-Fellow and Non Executive Director of the STA
+Fellow and Non Executive Director and STA's marketing liaison with UK Universities

 Simon Warren was Head of Investments at Bupa for seven years with responsibility for £3.7bn of assets and £1.1bn of debt.
 Prior to that he was Deputy Treasurer and Head of Front Office trading where he was responsible for all transactional and FX hedging.